 What was born out of one family’s need, has grown to become an outpatient treatment center known throughout the region as the premier pediatric facility.
 Center staff has earned a reputation throughout the region for their compassionate professionalism and personal commitment to providing the highest quality care, not only to the children, but also to the entire family.
 Parents, grandparents, siblings, and other caregivers are included in treatment when appropriate to facilitate continuity of care in all settings.

 The children who receive physical therapy, occupational therapy, and speech therapy at The Gregory Kistler Treatment Center span a wide range of diagnoses and needs.
 Some children need assistance with the basics of daily living, such as feeding and sitting up, while others may have problems with balance and coordination.
 The child’s diagnosis and individual needs determine the frequency and duration of treatment with most children receiving therapy regularly for a period of months to several years.

-In 2011, the Kistler Center was certified by Developmental Disabilities Services as an Alternative Community Services (ACS) Waiver provider.
-The ACS Waiver program serves children and adults with developmental disabilities with an onset before the age of 22.
+In 2011, the Kistler Center was certified by Developmental Disabilities Services as an Community Employment Supports (CES) Waiver provider.
+The CES Waiver program serves children and adults with developmental disabilities with an onset before the age of 22.
 Now, the Kistler Center can bring help and hope to children and adults by providing choice and opportunity to live, play, and work in the home and community.